 Change Negative Numbers into a Zero with MAX Function

-You can also use the MAX function to change a negative number into a zero.
+Alternatively, you can use the MAX function to ensure that all negative values are shown as zero.
 Let’s take the same example.

 =MAX(A2-B2,0)